 Advice for loss of libido

-There can be several factors that may lower your interest in sex, including psychological and physical factors.
-However, there’s more to sex than having intercourse.
+There’s more to sex than having intercourse.
 If your interest in having sex has decreased, you may want to try some more sensual methods of becoming aroused.
 These include:

 - exploring and caressing each other’s bodies